JosefJ/GMevents/events/ETHPrague/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Rockaway Blockchain Night
+title: ETHPrague

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: Cocktails and inspirational people at a place where the past meets the future.
+description: The Solarpunk hackathon focusing on the future potential of Ethereum and concepts or applications which do not yet exist.

 #####################